nix-community/nixvim/docs/user-guide/lazy-loading.md

 If you are just wanting to store potential configuration without enabling it, you can explicitly disable it setting `lazyLoad.enable = false`.

-By default, we route the generated setup code to your lazy loading provider, but it can be overridden by using the `lazyLoad.settings` option.

-For `Lz.n`, the `lazyLoad.settings.after` option contains what it will call when a trigger condition is met.
+By default, Nixvim routes the generated setup code (defined in `plugins.<name>.luaConfig.content`) to your lazy loading provider.
+For the `lz.n` backend, this means Nixvim will automatically generate an `after` function for you, that will be called when a trigger condition is met.
+You can override this default by defining `lazyLoad.settings.after` yourself.

+> [!NOTE]
+> This is an **override**: once you set `lazyLoad.settings.after`, Nixvim will
+> use your function instead of the auto-generated one, it will not "extend"
+> or "wrap" the default behavior.
+>
+> If you only need to run some extra Lua **after** the plugin (or colorscheme) has
+> been configured, you usually do **not** need to override `lazyLoad.settings.after`.
+> Instead, you can use the module's `luaConfig.post` hook, see the plugin's /
+> colorscheme's documentation for details

 ## Configuring Triggers